Virginia Beach City Council tackles packed agenda, focuses heavily on short-term rental debate

 This comes after Councilwoman Jessica Abbott’s departure.
 She resigned effective July 2 and cited recent health concerns.
 The city is asking for a November 2 special election to fill her seat.
 Until then, council members still have to appoint a replacement.
 Abbott's term would have ended in 2024.

-We're told that a federal judge needs to OK a special election request since the at-large voting set-up in Virginia Beach is against state law, as of July 1.
+We're told that the judges would need to OK a special election request since the at-large voting set-up in Virginia Beach is against state law, as of July 1.
+Additionally, a federal judge ruled in March that the city's current election system is illegal.